RechieKho/piko-piko/README.md

-# Piko-piko OS - A simplistic, minimalistic, 16-bit toy OS
+# Piko-piko OS

+> A simplistic, minimalistic, 16-bit toy OS.
-> A small OS for entertainment & education.
-0 practicality, 100% messing around.
+> Perfect for entertainment & education.
+> 0 practicality, 100% messing around.
+>
-> - From the author, *Rechie Kho*
+> *From the author, Rechie Kho*

-Packed with a bootloader and an interpreter, it is able to run the commands like how BASIC works in the 80s.
+Packed with a bootloader and an interpreter, it is able to run the commands like how BASIC does in the 80s.
 It is much user-unfriendly as the language is closer to assembly.
 It can:

 - Do basic arithmetics (`add`, `sub`, `mul` & `div`)